Voluntary Prekindergarten (VPK)

 Each VPK class must have in attendance at least four (4) children with eligible VPK certificates in order to begin instruction for funding.
 Providers may organize their VPK classes to combine VPK and non-VPK children as a blended class, but cannot exceed the maximum class size, the teacher to child ratio, or the licensed room capacity.

-A Level 2 background screening, as well as a signed and dated Attestation of Good Moral Character, must be completed by each staff member before employment (and completed annually for child care licensing).
+A Level 2 background screening, as well as a signed and dated Affidavit of Good Moral Character, must be completed by each staff member before employment (and completed annually for child care licensing).
 In addition, he/she must be re-fingerprinted at least once every five (5) years.
 Please see the following letter from the Department of Children and Families (DCF) for more information on this process.

 VPK Providers must provide parents/legal guardians with a copy of their written attendance policy upon enrollment of each child into the VPK program.
 Providers must also upload a copy of that attendance policy to their VPK application.
 The VPK attendance policy must include language that informs parents that they are required to complete the monthly attendance verification forms.